- SCU Business Home

 My native language is not English, and I did not receive education in English.
 Do I need to submit TOEFL score

 Students whose native language is English, or received their formal education in Englsih need not submit TOEFL scores.
 Students who completed their formal education at a non-English speaking institution must complete the TOEFL exam and submit the results with their application.
-The minimum acceptable TOEFL score is 79 (internet based), 213 (computer based), and 550 (paper based).
+The minimum acceptable score is:

 I am an international student, Can I apply for a F-1 Visa?